facebook/docusaurus/website/docs/advanced/swizzling.md

 ### Wrapping your site with `<Root>` {#wrapper-your-site-with-root}

 The `<Root>` component is one that you probably won't spot.
-Every component provided by `theme-classic` is ultimately only rendered on certain routes, and will be unmounted during route transition; however, the `<Root>` theme component is rendered at the very top of the Docusaurus SPA, above the rendered routes.
-It allows you to wrap your site with additional logic.
+Every component provided by `theme-classic` is ultimately only rendered on certain routes, and will be unmounted during route transition; however, the `<Root>` theme component is rendered at the very top of the Docusaurus SPA, above the router and the theme `<Layout>`, and will **never unmount**, allowing you to wrap your site with additional logic like global state.
 You can swizzle it by creating a file at `src/theme/Root.js`:

 ```js title="website/src/theme/Root.js"
 import React from 'react';